Data transparency

 The Sustainability Team acts as the strategic umbrella, guiding JYSK’s sustainability journey through a wide range of initiatives.
 This team is responsible for defining the sustainability direction, tracking progress on initiatives, and ensuring coordination across departments.
 Additionally, the team regularly reviews the Double Materiality Assessment (DMA) to ensure it accurately reflects JYSK’s impacts, risks, and opportunities.
 This process ensures that our approach to sustainability remains relevant and aligned with our business goals.
 The Sustainability Director reports directly to the CFO.

 The ESG Core Groups consist of two tracks: an Environmental track and a Social and Governance track.
 These groups include representatives from key departments, such as Sustainability, Purchasing, Logistics, Retail Development, Real Estate, HR, Communications, Marketing, and Country Management.
 These groups meet regularly to provide updates on their sustainability initiatives, report on progress, and align with JYSK's overall sustainability KPIs.
-The purpose of these meetings is to ensure that each area contributes its expertise and decision-making power, facilitating knowledge sharing and agreeing on strategic sustainability priorities based on the impact and effort of each focus area.
+The purpose of these meetings is to ensure that each area contributes its expertise and decision-making power, facilitating knowledge sharing, and agreeing on strategic sustainability priorities based on the impact and effort of each focus area.